 The PHA will establish a single voucher Payment Standard amount for each FMR area in the PHA jurisdiction.
 For each FMR area, the PHA will establish Payment Standard amounts for each "unit size."
-The PHA may have a higher Payment Standard within the PHA's jurisdiction if needed to expand housing opportunities outside areas of minority or poverty concentration, as long as the Payment Standard is within the 90-110% of FMR range.
+The PHA may have a higher Payment Standard within the PHA's jurisdiction if needed to expand housing opportunities outside areas of minority or poverty concentration, if the Payment Standard is within the 90-110% of FMR range.
+HUD publishes the Fair Market Rents at least once annually that are typically effective October 1.